The Spirit of Scrum

 Each node of the graph is a pattern, and the lines between patterns depict dependencies between them.
 The graph therefore shows, for each pattern, the patterns above it, which you should already have considered before applying any given pattern, and the ones below it, which are candidates for next steps once you have put the current one in place.
 Of course, instead of just forging ahead you can jump to another place in the graph and add a pattern that refines some other pattern you had applied earlier.
 One pattern is said to refine another (or to refine several other patterns) or, the other way around, one pattern is said to contain one or more other patterns.
 So The Spirit of the Game refines The Mist, and Conway’s Law contains Scrum Team.

 There are of course almost countless ways to sequence the patterns, each sequence giving rise to a Scrum organization with a slightly different character.
 Though you should challenge yourself by considering most of the patterns in this book, you don’t have to use all of them.
 You will usually pick the patterns that catch your eye and then organize them into a sequence using the graph as a guide.
 But the dependencies aren’t strict and we encourage you to engage your insight and intuition as you apply the patterns.
-Of course, you are allowed to change your mind along the way.
+Of course, it is O.K. to change your mind along the way.

 In the next section we present a kind of canonical or default sequence for the major patterns in the Product Organization Pattern Language.
 But, again, use your insight and intuition rather than following the sequence as a mandate.
 You know more about your organization and your situation than we do.